Grandparents Who Babysit Deserve ALL The Gold Medals

 There are some excellent babysitters out there, but nobody is going to love our kids the way their grandparents do.
 The teenage girl from down the street might keep them from burning the house down and make them mac and cheese and send a Snapchat to her friends if they do something particularly cute, but grandparents will look at our kids adoringly even if they’re parked on the couch in their underwear, picking their noses.
 Their hearts are full of love and compassion for these children, a level that no normal sitter could ever come close to achieving.

 We get to leave our kids with people who would literally lay down their lives for our children, the only people on earth who love them with the same intensity that we do.
 Not to mention our kids eat up this love and attention like candy (while they’re probably also eating actual candy, because grandparents), so we never have to worry that they’re miserable or mistreated in our absence.

 While we’re basking in the peace of mind that brings, we’re also basking in the cost-efficiency, because let’s face it: regular sitters ain’t cheap.
 But grandparents are often willing to do it for free!
 Yes, I make sure to give my mom tokens of appreciation whenever I can, but she would literally refuse the money if I tried to pay her for watching my kids, and I suspect that most other grandparents are the same way.
-For financially strapped people like … well, the majority of people with money-sucking kids, not having to pay a babysitter can mean the difference between having a grown-up social life and being stuck at home all the time.
+For financially strapped people like … well, the majority of people with money-sucking children, not having to pay a babysitter can mean the difference between having a grown-up social life and being stuck at home all the time.
 It can mean a date night you wouldn’t get otherwise, or a movie with friends once in a while.